 Then you suffer from panic attacks, severe ones.
 You start to doubt yourself and the same pattern of cycle happens again and makes you feel a lot more miserable.

 Until a gentle hand offers you a help to get out of the darkness.
-This man offers you shoulders to cry on.
-And you get to smile again.

 And then you get to survive life and high school.